 One example of this, cited by the survey’s authors, comes from Haiti where a local Non-Governmental Organisation (NGO) partner set up communal kitchens because they knew how little space the displaced people had for cooking, and how dangerous their many small cooking fires could be in a tented camp under plastic sheeting.

 Sharing Religion In Addition To Language

 Sharing religious beliefs with the displaced can also help aid workers connect with the people they are helping.
 This is a focus of faith-based aid agencies such as Christian Aid and the Catholic Agency for Overseas Development (CAFOD).

-While there is no set career path for an aid worker, and no guarantee that in the field they will have the chance to build relationships with displaced communities, NGOs and charities stress how important is to speak the language, even as a starting point.
+While there is no set career path for an aid worker and no guarantee that in the field they will have the chance to build relationships with displaced communities, NGOs and charities stress how important it is to speak the language, even as a starting point.

-Ensuring their workers can speak the language and any dialects mean those on the ground will be able to reassure people who are often scared and explain to locals that they are there to help, not hinder.
+Ensuring their workers can speak the local languages and dialects mean that those on the ground will be able to reassure people who are often scared and explain to locals that they are there to help, not hinder.

 More importantly, if those needing aid are in crisis and/or experiencing a medical emergency, aid workers are able to help more efficiently and find the root of the problem without the need for a translator.
 For aid workers, learning languages can save lives.

 Contact us to start learning a language today.